Which eCommerce Platform is Right for Your Business?

 Instead of seeing our name plastered positively all over social media and the DEA website, along with the other winners, our win was slightly tarnished following the backlash regarding the choice of entertainment on the night.
 In fact, the website is yet to show the winners of the Northern Awards at all.

 From a completely personal point of view, as a woman and someone who has experienced severe gender discrimination in the tech industry first-hand, I can’t say I was overly offended by the half-naked dancers.
 I’m sure the organisers had the best of intentions and I’m 100% sure that no offence was meant by it.
-Also, I wasn’t offended by a large number of women attending the event who were dressed almost as provocatively as the dancers.
+Also, I wasn’t offended by a large number of women attending the event who dressed almost as provocatively as the dancers.

 “The reaction of passionate professionals gives me faith in the future of Women in Tech.”